guillaume-rico/PrusaLinkPy/README.md

 Can create a folder !

 if ret.status_code = 409 -> Conflict : File already exists
+if ret.status_code = 415 -> {"title": "415: Unsupported Media Type","message":"Not a GCODE"}

 printAfterUpload : Set at True to print after upload.
-Warning : Printer LCD must be on main screen !

 overwrite : Allow file Overwrite

+FW 5.1.0 :

+ * Warning: printing starts even if the bed is not empty
+ * Can only send bgcode and gcode

     import PrusaLinkPy
     prusaMini = PrusaLinkPy.PrusaLinkPy("192.168.0.123", "8ojHKHGNuAHA2bM")